garden-of-delete/recombo_public/README.md

 Option 1 is most suitable for exploratory work, when the relationship between fugacity parameter and length is unclear, or when limited on disk space for generating a large dataset.

 Option 2 has the advantage of allowing the use of correlated samples with the drawback of requiring substantial additional information to be saved during the sampling process.
-It is therefore most suitable for large studies with a well explored BFACF parameter set.
+It is therefore most suitable for large studies with a well explored BFACF parameter set and lots of storage.
 The `mmc` executable only saves this data when running in `-mode m`.
 See `scripts/batch_mean_analysis.py` to get a sense of what to do with the output from this mode.

 # Manual
 ### Installation